The Worst Witch (2017 TV series): Development and casting

 In 2014, a new series of The Worst Witch was in development with the BBC.
 Jill Murphy, the author of the book series, said the series should be "wonderful".
 The cast of the show was announced in October 2016.
 Bella Ramsey, who had starred in Game of Thrones, was cast as Mildred.
-Ramsey drew similarities between herself and Mildred.
+Ramsey drew similarities with Mildred.
+Ramsey left before the third season for mental and physical health reasons.
 Meibh Campbell played the role of Maud Spellbody for series 1, but was replaced by Megan Hughes from series 2.
 Of her casting, Hughes said working on the show is "great and I [Hughes] love the experience" and that she is "so grateful for the opportunity".
 Hughes had two auditions before being offered the part of Maud.
 Tamara Smart gained the part of Enid Nightshade after four months of auditioning, which she described as "very long" yet "nerve racking but at the same time very exciting".
 Smart was excited about the "amazing experience" when she got the part.
 Jenny Richardson and Miriam Petche were cast as sisters Ethel and Esmerelda Hallow.
 Tallulah Milligan, the daughter of Coronation Street and Waterloo Road actress Angela Griffin, was cast as Drusilla Paddock.
 Griffin said Milligan "absolutely loved" working on the show.
-Dagny Rollins plays the role of Felicity Foxglove.

 Filming

 The Worst Witch was filmed at Peckforton Castle, Peckforton Cheshire, England and Burg Hohenzollern, Swabian Alps, Germany.
 The second series is also filmed at Adlington Hall, Adlington, Cheshire, using their grand hall, minstrel's gallery and their countryside and woods backdrop.
-Bella Ramsey described filming as being "really good", but said there were some challenging elements and described learning the stunts as "hard".
+Bella Ramsey described filming as being "really good" but said there were some challenging elements and described learning the stunts as "hard".
 Megan Hughes' mother, Claire, stated that Hughes had an "amazing time" and was "really happy, really positive" throughout filming.

 Reception

 Critical response

 On Rotten Tomatoes, the first series has a rating of 100% based on five critic reviews, with an average rating of 8/10.
 Decider called the show "sweet, fun, and a little bit goofy".
 Common Sense Media favourably compared it to Harry Potter though it was "quirkier" and "less scary".
+Mary Kassel of Screen Rant have saidRamsey "brings their characteristic humor and heart" to Mildred's character.